ThetaAim/macOS-Printer-Deployment/README.md

 Click **Start Installation** to view the simulated deployment workflow.

-The demo displays the actions and commands that would be executed by the original production version, but does not perform any system changes.
+The displayed actions and commands are informational only and are never executed.

 ---